-1. Recipients of the service addressed by the decisions referred to in Article 17(1), shall be entitled to select any out-of-court dispute that has been certified in accordance with paragraph 2 in order to resolve disputes relating to those decisions, including complaints that could not be resolved by means of the internal complaint-handling system referred to in that Article.
-Online platforms shall engage, in good faith, with the body selected with a view to resolving the dispute and shall be bound by the decision taken by the body.
+Recipients of the service and individuals or entities that have submitted notices, addressed by the decisions referred to in Article 17(1), shall be entitled to select any outof-court dispute settlement body that has been certified authorised in accordance with paragraph 2 in order to resolve disputes relating to those decisions, including complaints that could not be resolved by means of the internal complaint-handling system referred to in that Article.
+Providers of Online platforms shall engage, in good faith, with the body selected with a view to resolving the dispute and shall be bound by the decision taken by the body.

-The first subparagraph is without prejudice to the right of the recipient concerned to redress against the decision before a court in accordance with the applicable law.
+The first subparagraph is without prejudice to the right of the recipient or the individual or entity concerned to redress against the decision before a court in accordance with the applicable law.

-- 2. The Digital Services Coordinator of the Member State where the out-of-court dispute settlement body is established shall, at the request of that body, certify the body, where the body has demonstrated that it meets all of the following conditions: - (a) it is impartial and independent of online platforms and recipients of the service provided by the online platforms; - (b) it has the necessary expertise in relation to the issues arising in one or more particular areas of illegal content, or in relation to the application and enforcement of terms and conditions of one or more types of online platforms, allowing the body to contribute effectively to the settlement of a dispute; - (c) the dispute settlement is easily accessible through electronic communication technology; - (d) it is capable of settling dispute in a swift, efficient and cost-effective manner and in at least one official language of the Union; - (e) the dispute settlement takes place in accordance with clear and fair rules of procedure.
+- The Digital Services Coordinator of the Member State where the out-of-court dispute settlement body is established shall, at the request of that body, certify authorise the body, where the body has demonstrated that it meets all of the following conditions: - (a) it is impartial and independent of providers of online platforms, of and recipients of the service provided by the online platforms and of individuals or entities that have submitted notices; - (b) it has the necessary expertise in relation to the issues arising in one or more particular areas of illegal content, or in relation to the application and enforcement of terms and conditions of one or more types of online platforms, allowing the body to contribute effectively to the settlement of a dispute; - (c) the dispute settlement is easily accessible through electronic communication technology;

+- (d) it is capable of settling dispute in a swift, efficient and cost-effective manner and in at least one official language of the Union; - (e) the dispute settlement takes place in accordance with clear and fair rules of procedure, in compliance with applicable legislation.

-The Digital Services Coordinator shall, where applicable, specify in the certificate the particular issues to which the body's expertise relates and the official language or languages of the Union in which the body is capable of settling disputes, as referred to in points (b) and (d) of the first subparagraph, respectively.
-3. If the body decides the dispute in favour of the recipient of the service, the online platform shall reimburse the recipient for any fees and other reasonable expenses that the recipient has paid or is to pay in relation to the dispute settlement.
-If the body decides the dispute in favour of the online platform, the recipient shall not be required to reimburse any fees or other expenses that the online platform paid or is to pay in relation to the dispute.
+The Digital Services Coordinator shall, where applicable, specify in the certificate authorisation the particular issues to which the body's expertise relates and the official language or languages of the Union in which the body is capable of settling disputes, as referred to in points (b) and (d) of the first subparagraph, respectively.

+3. If the body decides the dispute in favour of the recipient of the service or of the individual or entity that have submitted a notice, the provider of the online platform shall reimburse the recipient or the individual or entity for any fees and other reasonable expenses that the recipient hasthey have paid or areis to pay in relation to the dispute settlement.
+If the body decides the dispute in favour of the online platform, the recipient or the individual or body shall not be required to reimburse any fees or other expenses that the provider of the online platform paid or is to pay in relation to the dispute settlement.